-20. The whole site has been graded 3b, and corresponds with the fine loamy over clayey soils described in paragraph 17.
-These soils are poorly drained and have been assessed as wetness class IV (for definition of wetness classes see Appendix II) and this factor combines with the fine loamy topsoil textures to limit land quality to subgrade 3b due to significant wetness and workability constraints.
+24. The remainder of the land at the site has been graded 3b, and corresponds with the fine loamy over clay soils described in paragraph 17.
+These soils are poorly drained and have been assessed as wetness class IV.
+This factor combines with the heavy and medium clay loam (occasionally sandy clay loam) topsoil textures to limit land quality to subgrade 3b due to significant wetness and workability constraints.